 I’ve been asked this question several times, probably due to several sermons people hear Pastors preach.
 Did Jesus tithe?
 The Bible does not clearly mention any situation or setting that He actually did.

 Jesus was a Jew, and tithing is basic to Jewish theology!
 He was raised in a Jewish home—and one that strictly obeyed Jewish practices and traditions, and because He lived during the time of the Law, He must have tithed?
 Right?

-Also, because Jesus rebuked the Pharisees about their manner of tithing as recounted by Matthew, this is proof that he advocated and practiced the giving of the ten percent.
+Jesus, likewise, rebuked the Pharisees about their manner of tithing as recounted by Matthew, this is proof that He advocated the giving of the ten percent.

 “Woe to you, teachers of the law and Pharisees, you hypocrites!
 You give a tenth of your spices—mint, dill and cumin.
 But you have neglected the more important matters of the law—justice, mercy and faithfulness.
-You should have practiced the latter, without neglecting the former.”
-Matthew 23:23 (NIV)
+You should have practised the latter, without neglecting the former.”
+Matthew 23:23 (ESV)

 Luke also quotes Jesus with the same passage:

 “But woe to you Pharisees!
 For you tithe mint and rue and every herb, and neglect justice and the love of God.
 These you ought to have done, without neglecting the others.”
 Luke 11:42 (ESV)

 However, some still believe otherwise and maintain the assumption that Jesus did not practice tithing.
 Let’s keep in mind that careless assumption is the root of erroneous, dysfunctional and downright faulty church doctrine.
 Jesus was a man of radical theology, one that breaks some rules and yet reinforces others.
 Thus, when it comes to matters concerning His teaching, such as in the subject of tithing, even the seemingly obvious deserves closer scrutiny.